jfdona23/jfdona23/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as Site Reliability Engineer
+- 🔭 I’m currently working as Infrastructure Consultant
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning about Delivery performance and Leadership
 - 👯 I’m looking to collaborate on FOSS projects
-- 🤔 I’m looking for help with algorithms and data structures
+- 🤔 I’m looking for help to grow my technical vision and coaching skills
 - 💬 Ask me about IoT, Raspberry and electronics!
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jfd23/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jfd23/) or [Discord](https://discordapp.com/users/733059052334088273)
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: My whole me is a _fun fact_!